sylvainmouquet/twindmerge/README.md

 ## Description

-TWMerge provides a powerful solution for managing Tailwind CSS classes in dynamic environments.
+TWindMerge provides a powerful solution for managing Tailwind CSS classes in dynamic environments.
 By keeping only the latest conflicting class, TWMerge ensures that your styles are applied as intended, reducing unexpected visual outcomes and improving the maintainability of your codebase.